|

 to our submissions

-how ARV drugs given during pregnancy stunt infant body
+on how ARV drugs given during pregnancy stunt infant

-and head growth and damage bone marrow causing reduced
+body and head growth and damage bone marrow causing

-blood cell production in childhood; and how these drugs
+reduced blood cell production in childhood; and how

-are causing brain damage to South African children,
+these drugs are causing brain damage to South

 A leaflet